mikecrinite/mebender/README.md

 - Two-stage Dockerfile
 - Validate requests
 - Allow a full length video to be supplied to /cut and /gif as well as start and end times to trim them to a shorter clip
-- Clean up the api file to break some of the repeated code out into methods